paperquest/paperquest.github.io/README.md

 you experience problems we advice you to first check that your folder permissions are set correctly.

-Note about data:  the original dataset for this project was provided by Justin Matejka from the Citeology project at Autodesk.
-We cannot publicly offer this data without permission, so until then you will have to provide your own dataset for the tool.
+Note about the data: the original dataset of HCI papers for this project was provided by Justin Matejka from the Citeology project at Autodesk.
+The dataset of Information Visualization papers comes from the Visualization Publication Dataset (http://vispubdata.org), from Petra Isenberg, Florian Heimerl, Steffen Koch, Tobias Isenberg, Panpan Xu, Chad Stolper, Michael Sedl- mair, Jian Chen, Torsten Möller, and John Stask.

 Code structure
 ==============